belabrockmann/100-days-of-code/r1-log.md

 ### R1D18
 Worked for one hour on a single freecodecamp node.js challenge.
 I couldn't get it to work, no matter how long I tried.
 It works for me, but my solution doesn't pass the tests.

+### R1D19
+Tried the same problem again.
+It didn't work.